metabase/metabase/docs/users-guide/04-visualizing-results.md

 ![visualizechoices](images/VisualizeChoices.png)

 If a particular visualization doesn’t really make sense for your answer, the format option will appear faded in the dropdown menu.

 Once a question is answered, you can save or download the answer, or add it to a dashboard.

-Learn more about [Sharing Answers](05-sharing-answers.md) next.
+---

+## Next: Sharing and organizing questions
+Now let's learn about [sharing and organizing your saved questions](05-sharing-answers.md).